-Still reeling from their longtime colleague’s death Thursday morning, Democrats have yet to grapple any plan to fill Cummings’ huge shoes.
+Still reeling from their longtime colleague’s death, Democrats have yet to grapple with how they plan to fill Cummings’ huge shoes.
 Democrats on the committee were in mourning Thursday and Friday after his sudden death, and most weren’t ready to discuss next steps publicly.

 Rep. Gerry Connolly (D-Va.), one of Cummings’ closest friends on the committee, was too emotional to speak as he entered the Capitol on Thursday morning.